 Custom orthotics can differ not only in the materials used but also in their shape.
 Depending on your foot condition, activity and what footwear you would like to put them in, the prescription will change.
 Options include:

 How do orthotics work?

-Our patients always ask us this question and feel that as Podiatrist we should be able to answer it as best as possible.
-The goal of orthotic therapy is to reduce internal and external forces which are acting on specific parts of foot, with the goal to treat injury and reduce foot pain.
+Our patients always ask us this question and feel that as Podiatrists, we should be able to answer it as best as possible.
+The goal of orthotic therapy is to reduce internal and external forces which are acting on specific parts of foot, to treat injury and reduce foot pain.